Gallegos-5/ASAI-draft-lucas-2025/README.md

 # Scientific Innovation Acceleration & Scaling Act (ASAI)

 **A blueprint for open, AI-accelerated, adversarially reviewed U.S. science and technology innovation.**
+> ### 🚀 The Most Ambitious Federal Innovation Program Ever Proposed

+The American Science, Audit, and Integration Act (ASAI) isn’t just another science agency bill—it’s the first attempt in U.S. history to unify, accelerate, and openly audit the entire national innovation system.
+ASAI’s combination of AI governance, open science, phased integration, statutory rollback, and continuous public accountability sets a new global standard for government innovation.

+This act doesn’t just support innovation—it **reinvents** how public innovation is governed, scaled, and adapted over decades.
+If enacted, ASAI would be the most structurally ambitious federal innovation law ever written.

 ---
 > **Why it matters:**